AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 ### Saving the data

-FinSight automatically saves all data you eneter:
+FinSight automatically saves all data you enter:

 - Expenses
 - Incomes